pbrisson85/runReportsOnPrem/README.md

 ### To do.

+- Need to set up the 'NO VALUE' then IS NULL in all slice WHERE clauses also need to make sure it is in the SELECT claiuse of all slice data.
+Also need it in the WHERE clause of all detail drilldowns.

 - IS COALESCE, 'NO VALUE' being handled correctly in the kpi queries? wondering this while doing get weeks on hand.

 - When right clicking for slice make sure the trend cannot show as sales order if in trend by year mode